Young man claiming to be Kim Jong Nam's son appears online

 KUALA LUMPUR, March 8, Kyodo

-A video has emerged online of a man claiming to be the son of Kim Jong Nam, who was killed at Kuala Lumpur International Airport last month.
+A video emerged online Wednesday of a man claiming to be the son of Kim Jong Nam, the man killed by poison at Kuala Lumpur International Airport last month, marking the first objection by a family member to North Korea's assertion that he died of a heart attack.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.